This post may contain affiliate links. If you purchase through these links I receive a commission at no additional cost to you! Learn more.

 People who have one start selling the offspring on sites like Ebay and Etsy for ridiculously high amounts.

 I recently moved back from the United States to the Netherlands.
-Over here the chain stores are really quick to pick up on trends.
+Here, the chain stores are really quick to pick up on trends.

-So I wished I had this great story of how I got my plant.
-But all I did was walk into the garden center, and purchased one.
+I wished I had this great story to share of how I got my plant.
+But basically all I did was walk into the garden center, and purchased one.
 A small, but mature Pilea with two babies already popping up.

 It feels slightly addictive.
 But now what?
 For two, three, maybe four I could find new plant-mama’s, to give them to.
 But not everyone is waiting around to get a plant.
 I do realize not everybody is as enthusiastic about plants as I am.